 In many cases, a security vulnerability is discovered and patched (in the main code repository), but the patches are not uniformly applied across all websites and applications.
 In fact, 60 percent of security breaches happened when a security fix was available but was not yet implemented.

 The Internet Computer is governed by the Network Nervous System (NNS).
 When an update is needed, someone can submit a proposal to the NNS, everyone can vote on the acceptance or rejection of the proposal, and then the fixes are automatically applied across all nodes in the network.
 This means that when a security vulnerability is discovered and fixed, the fix can be pushed out to 100% of the nodes, effectively mitigating this security vulnerability on the Internet Computer.

-– Two continents impacted by Dyn Cyberattack in 2016, affecting Airbnb, Amazon, BBC, CNN, eBay, Netflix, and Twitter
+– Two continents were impacted by Dyn Cyberattack in 2016, affecting Airbnb, Amazon, BBC, CNN, eBay, Netflix, and Twitter

 – The entire British Airways Fleet grounded because of IT failure in 2017

-– Facebook down for 36 hours on March 13, 2019 affecting 7.5 million people
+– Facebook was down for 36 hours on March 13, 2019 affecting 7.5 million people

 – Fastly configuration bug on June 8, 2021 which affected Amazon, Reddit, Twitch, Github, Shopify, and Spotify.

-5. The Decentralization Benefits of the Internet Computer
+6. Decentralization Benefits of the Internet Computer

 On January 8, 2021, the President of the United States, Donald Trump, was banned from multiple social media sites.
 Whether you agree with the reason he was banned or not, isn’t it strange that a giant for-profit technology company gets to make the decision of who gets banned from their platform and who doesn’t?
 Shouldn’t these decisions be left to the community?

-With decentralized social media apps running on the Internet Computer and decentralized hosting on the Internet Computer, these decisions can be made by the community.
+With decentralized social media apps and other apps running on the Internet Computer, these takedown decisions can be made by the community.
 Governance of the Internet Computer happens through the Network Nervous System (NNS).
 The NNS receives proposals, and anyone who has staked their ICP in a neuron (with at least a 6 month dissolve delay) can participate in voting on proposals.

-The decentralization of the Internet Computer means that whoever would like a vote to determine what happens in the Internet Computer can have it, provided they go through the appropriate process of buying and staking ICP.
+The decentralization of the Internet Computer means that whoever would like a vote to determine what happens on the Internet Computer can have it, provided they go through the appropriate process of buying and staking ICP.

-6. The Ease of Use Benefits for Developers
+7. Ease of Use Benefits for Developers

 Setting things up on AWS you have to worry about creating a Virtual Private Cloud (VPC), creating your own subnetworks within the VPC, configuring ip addresses of your subnetworks, setting up security groups to ensure everything has proper access and roles within each respective subnetwork, configuring your firewall, making sure your port configurations make sense, implementing a load balancer, ensuring you have SSL certs for all domains, and making sure DNS is set up properly.